AnirudhPal/XINUPaging/README.md

 5. Added support for initialize, get, set and print PDs and PTs.
 6. Testing pages functions.
 7. Turning On Paging and Adding all necessary DS to Procs.
-8. Added support for Heap
+8. Added support for Heap.
-9. Testing Heap without Hooks
+9. Testing Heap without Hooks.
-10. Testing Heap with Hooks (STI/CLI Problem)
+10. Testing Heap with Hooks (STI/CLI Problem).
-11. More Heap Testing
+11. More Heap Testing.
+12. Added Kill free Frames.